jachana/bluetext/.context/polytope/general/instructions.md

 All services must be fault-tolerant and handle connection failures gracefully with retries.

-## Any services you write must be fault tolerant
+## Code that depends on other services, must assume those services may be down
-Don't assume that other services are always up and running.
-If a service is not available, your service should handle the error gracefully and retry later.
-This applies to all services, including databases, message queues, and other dependencies.
+All code that you generate must be resilient to services that the code depends on may be down, such as databases and message queues.
+These services may not have started yet, they could be temporary out of order, or they could be restarting.

 ## Executables
 Ensure that all files to be executed are executable.